codesport/php-rest-api/README.md

    * Added [`.travis.yml`](https://github.com/codesport/php-rest-api/blob/php-class-updates/.travis.yml/) (i.e., the travis-ci configuration file) to automate unit testing

-**7.* Corrected computation of median to
+**7.* Corrected computation of median in `class-statistics.php` to

->  the size of the data set n is odd the median is the value at position p where
+>  [Where] the size of the data set n is odd the median is the value at position p where:

 $$
 p = \frac{n+1}{2}